The Ultimate New Zealand Road Trip: From Auckland to Queenstown

 Ready to explore New Zealand?

 Inspired to book your Auckland to Queenstown road trip and experience some of these incredible destinations for yourself?
-Make it happen and book your maui campervan today.
+Adventures await you in the North and South Islands.
+Make it happen and book your maui motorhome today.

 Follow our great road trip itinerary planner or create your own.
-With branches in Auckland, Queenstown, and Christchurch you can pick up your campervan at one branch and drop it off at another.
+With branches in Auckland and Queenstown you can pick up your motorhome in Auckland and drop it off in Queenstown with ease.